nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 ## Downsides of password based authentication in SFTP
 * User credentials of the server operating system are to be shared with the SFTP client which is not desirable
 * To change the password of SFTP client, the OS user password is to be changed
-* OS User passwords are being transmitted over the network
+* OS User passwords will be transmitted over the network

 ## Benefits of using public key based authentication in SFTP
 * This type of authentication is more robust and secure